 Rakuten, known as “Japan’s Amazon,” is the 3rd biggest eCommerce marketplace company in the entire world.

-It can be hard to piece together exactly what Rakuten does, and that’s precise because they offer products and services across just about every sector and every industry you can think of.
+It can be hard to piece together exactly what Rakuten does, and that’s precisely because they offer products and services across just about every sector and every industry you can think of.

 Let’s take a look.